zhouandrewc/fanfic-nlp/README.md

 Contains the slides for the presentation I gave on my work.

+Note that various stored ```.pickle``` files and directories for storing those files are omitted due to lack of space.

 ## Acknowledgments

 Thanks to the awesome staff and students at Metis who were a huge help during this project.